 Download the latest version of Ubuntu and wait for it to finish the installation.

-Step 3: Install Redis server on Windows WSL
+Step 3: Install the Redis server on Windows WSL

 Installing Redis on Ubuntu is simple and straightforward.